datawire/ambassador-docs/docs/cloud/latest/telepresence-saved-intercepts/index.md

 ![saved-intercepts-form](../images/telepresence-intercept-history.png)
 ![saved-intercepts-form](../images/telepresence-saved-intercepts-form.png)

-**Note:** Telepresence only creates the intercept history record in version v2.6.9 (to be confirmed) or later.
+**Note:** Telepresence only creates the intercept history records in version v2.7.0 or later.

 ## Using a Saved Intercept